hphelion/documentation/compute.network-guide.md

 ##Terms and Provisions## {#TermsandProvisions}

 __Floating IP Addresses__: On-demand, public IP addresses on a network.
-With HP Helion Cloud, you can allocate several floating IP addresses and assign them to virtual servers.
+With HP Helion Public Cloud, you can allocate several floating IP addresses and assign them to virtual servers.

 __Network__: Allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Helion Public Cloud, such as compute.